resqiar/resqiar/README.md

 - Dart (Flutter)
 - Kotlin
 - Svelte - SvelteKit
+- Golang
+- Gin & Fiber
+- A bit of Rust

 # Wakatime Stats
 Wakatime count and generate chart based on my programming activities and what tools that I used across the time.
 Details are available in my wakatime [account](https://wakatime.com/@resqiar).